Updated 13 Oct, 2015

 539-538 BC—Babylon was conquered by Cyrus’ general Darius who defeated Belshazzar at Babylon and overthrew Nabonidus the king of Babylon.

 In June the Babylonian army was completely defeated at Opis, and immediately afterwards Sippara opened its gates to the conqueror.
-Gobryas [Darius]; the governor of Media [king of the Medes] , was then sent to Babylon 538 BC, which was taken in a night with almost no fight after Belshazzar was deflated and filled with fear by the writing on the wall of Dan 5, and the daily services in the Babylonian temples continued without a break.
+Gobryas [Darius]; the governor of Media [king of the Medes] , was then sent to Babylon, which was taken after a short siege in a single night with almost no fight, after Belshazzar was deflated and filled with fear by the writing on the wall of Dan 5, and the daily services in the Babylonian temples continued without a break.

-In October 538, Cyrus himself arrived, and proclaimed a general amnesty, which was communicated by Gobryas [Darius] to “all the province of Babylon,” of which he had been made governor.
+In October 538, Cyrus himself arrived, and proclaimed a general amnesty, which was communicated by Gobryas [Darius] to “all the province of Babylon,” of which he [Darius] had been made ruler.

 Meanwhile, when Nabonidus’ [who had also died], wife died, Cambyses II, the son and successor of Cyrus, conducted the funeral.